Revision 03-3; Effective April 1, 2003

 The following vehicles are exempt even when the vehicle is temporarily not in use:

-• vehicles used as the household's home;
+- vehicles used as the household's home; and

-• the home does not have any connected utilities; or
+- homes which do not have any connected utilities; or

 The vehicle exemption remains in effect until the above criteria no longer exist.
 The vehicle exemption also remains in effect for: